amiralles/utest/README.md

 # utest
 UTest is a small testing library for C programs.

 For convenience, it's just a header file that you can include in your program and start writing tests right off the bat.

 ## How it works
-This is a little program that shows how to write tests using micro test.
+This is a little program that shows how to write tests using this library.

 ``` c
 #include "./utest.h"